Interruption in online service for recruitment 22 February 21:00 – 23 February 04:00 More information

 Adoptive parents are also entitled to one paternity allowance period of 54 working days.
 They can agree which of them will claim the parental allowance.
 It is not possible to split the parental allowance period between the two parents.

-Parents who adopt their spouse's child are not entitled to a separate parental or paternity allowance.
-However, any remaining parental allowance entitlement of the biological parent can be split.
+Parents who adopt their spouse's child are not entitled to a parental or paternity allowance for adoptive parents.
+However, any remaining parental allowance entitlement of the biological parent can be split and the spouse or partner is also entitled to paternity allowance.

 Child maintenance allowance